Part 1 of 3. Estimated reading time: 15 minutes. Source, all screenshots: YouTube

 Which all sounds very logical, yet it’s also the source of all the trouble.

 For if you want to stress that women are all about the feels, as it seems everyone I’ve read does want to stress, then it’s difficult to decouple that from the notion that men are much more visual creatures.
-That truism may or may not be a thing, as we’ll get to in Part 2, but overdo it and you end up simply perpetuating crude stereotypes of both sexes.
-It’s why so many definitions of the female gazes ultimately prove so useless, completely failing to account for the likes of Touch‘s lascivious queer fans.
+Whether that truism is actually a thing, we’ll get to in Part 2.
+Well before reaching there however, it’s easy to see how arguing too forcefully for it can end up simply perpetuating crude stereotypes of both sexes.

 It’s time to point fingers.
-Re-enter Jill Soloway, whose keynote address on the [mostly heterosexual] female gaze at the 2016 Toronto International Film Festival is likely one of the first sources you’ll encounter when you google the subject.
+Re-enter Jill Soloway, whose keynote address on the [mostly heterosexual] female gaze at the 2016 Toronto International Film Festival ranks high on the first page of google searches.
 Soloway, who “now identifies as a gender non-conforming queer person“, and is the award-winning creator of the immensely popular Transparent TV series, which has been “a major force in bringing discussions of trans rights to the mainstream“, was clearly a well-liked, very motivating speaker at the festival.
 What she actually said there though, was a hot mess.
 But also very useful as a framing device here, as its three main flaws are largely echoed by other commentators.
 Let’s dive right in to the first of those in this post, and cover the other two in parts 2 and 3 for the sake of length:

 The first flaw is in the very reductionist definitions and examples of the male gaze provided, which assume the portrayal of women in popular culture is a fair representation of all hetero men’s actual desires.
-Here’s her main, actually almost only example, from 4:35-5:12 (all Soloway quotes from a rough transcript on her Topple Productions website; my emphases in all quotes from herein):
+Here’s her main, actually almost only example, from 4:35-5:12 (all Soloway quotes from a rough transcript on her Topple Productions website; my emphases):

 My favorite male gaze staple, was like, a shot that you’d see a lot on Love Boat—